AnirudhHack/Spark/README.md

 - **React**: The core framework for building the user interface
 - **Next.js**: For server-side rendering and optimized performance
 - **Tailwind CSS**: For responsive and customizable styling

-### AI and Video Processing
-- **Livepeer**: Used for video transcription and processing
-- **Google's Gemini AI**: Analyzes transcripts to identify the most engaging clip segments

-### Blockchain Integration
-- **Story Protocol**: For minting NFTs with customizable licensing terms
-- **Zora**: An alternative platform for minting and showcasing NFTs
-- **Viem**: A lightweight Ethereum library for interacting with wallets and smart contracts

 ### Key Components